Research and consultation reach different conclusions on Edinburgh Spaces for People schemes becoming permanent

 READ MORE: Spaces for People renamed Dangers for People after double yellow debacle on Edinburgh street

-But following the latest round of research the committee will meet on June 17 to decide the next steps in the process.

-More than 17,600 people responded to the public consultation in March, which asked respondents about their familiarity with schemes introduced to help people walk, cycle and wheel safely during the COVID pandemic, and whether they would like to see them kept longer-term.
+More than 17,600 people responded to the public consultation, which asked about their familiarity with schemes introduced to help people walk, cycle and wheel safely and whether they would like to see them kept longer-term.

-Alongside this, market research was carried out by independent market research consultants on the councils behalf, providing a statistically representative sample of opinion from a cross section of residents - 583 people took part.
+The market research carried out by independent consultants provided a statistically representative sample of opinion - from a cross section of just 583 residents.

 READ MORE: Edinburgh's Spaces for People scheme: There's a lot to like about road changes around schools – Steve Cardownie